flavienbwk/PreCommitPHPHook/README.md

 ## Installation and usage

-Just copy this script inside your `.git/hooks` project directory.
+Just copy this script inside your `.git/hooks` project directory and rename it as `pre-commit` (without extension).
 All dependencies are automatically installed.

 ## Libraries used